crate/crate-python/docs/sqlalchemy.rst

 `SQLAlchemy`_ is a popular `Object-Relational Mapping`_ (ORM) library for Python.

 The CrateDB Python client library provides support for SQLAlchemy.
-A CrateDB `dialect`_ is registered at installation time and can be used without further configuration.
+An :ref:`SQLAlchemy dialect <sa:dialect_toplevel>` for CrateDB is registered at installation time and can be used without further configuration.

-The CrateDB Python client library is validated to work with SQLAlchemy versions ``1.3`` and ``1.4``.
+The CrateDB SQLAlchemy dialect is validated to work with SQLAlchemy versions ``1.3`` and ``1.4``.

 ..
 SEEALSO::

-    For general help using SQLAlchemy, consult the `SQLAlchemy tutorial`_ or the `SQLAlchemy library`_.
+    For general help using SQLAlchemy, consult the :ref:`SQLAlchemy tutorial
+    <sa:ormtutorial_toplevel>` or the `SQLAlchemy library`_.

     Supplementary information about the CrateDB SQLAlchemy dialect can be found in the :ref:`data types appendix <data-types-sqlalchemy>`.